Colin Fox (actor): Career

-Personal life
+Personal life and death

-Fox was born in Aldershot, Ontario, Canada.
-He is a 1965 graduate of the National Theatre School of Canada.
-Fox's wife, Carol, is deceased.
-They had one daughter, Sarah.
-He lives in Elora, Ontario, just outside Toronto, in an 1860s Victorian home.
+Fox was born in Aldershot, Ontario, Canada on November 20, 1938.
+He was a 1965 graduate of the National Theatre School of Canada.
+He was married to Carol Bermingham-Fox, and was the stepfather to her daughter, Sarah, from a previous marriage.
+Carol predeceased him, dying of cancer in 2015.
+He lived in Elora, Ontario, just outside Toronto, in an 1860s Victorian home.

+Fox died in Fergus, Ontario on April 5, 2025, at the age of 86.